J0914/StockOverflow/README.md

 ## <a href="https://github.com/J0914/StockOverflow/wiki/Feature-List"><strong>Features »</strong></a>

+### Hosting on Heroku

+* If you'd like to visit a <a href="https://github.com/J0914/StockOverflow/issues">live version of the site</a>, we are hosted on Heroku!

 ### New Account Creation, Login, Logout, Demo Login

 * Users can create a new account, login, and logout.